JenswBE/go-commerce/README.md

 # go-commerce
-KISS backend for an ecommerce
+KISS backend for an e-commerce